fczuardi/bitcoin-sptw-2017/PITCHME.md

 +++
 # Blockchain
 > Whereas the main social scalability benefit of the Internet has been matchmaking, the predominant direct social scalability benefit of blockchains is trust minimization

 +++
+# Turst minimization
+>Trust in the secret and arbitrarily mutable activities of a private computation can be replaced by verifiable confidence in the behavior of a generally immutable public computation

++++
 # Blockchain